-There are particular steps that are associated with most DUI arrests and criminal charges in the Kern County area.
-Understanding these and contacting an attorney as soon as possible after your arrest can help ensure the protection of your legal rights and interests when you need it most.
+There are steps associated with most DUI arrests and criminal charges in the Kern County area.
+Understanding these and contacting a Bakersfield DUI attorney as soon as possible after your arrest can help ensure the protection of your legal rights and interests when you need it most.

 - A police officer observes or receives a tip of a driver who is driving erratically (swerving in and out of a lane, violating traffic laws, driving too slowly, etc.)

-- The officer turns on the siren and pulls the driver over to the side of the road, where he or she asks for license and registration.
+- The officer turns on the siren and pulls the driver over to the side of the road, where he or she asks for the driver's license and registration.

 - At this time, the officer will also observe the driver for outward signs of intoxication (slurred speech, the smell of alcohol, bloodshot eyes, etc.).
 The officer may ask the driver if he or she has been drinking or where he or she was going.